Windward Passage

 No analysis available

-I searched for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar wording.
-The remarks only mention in-unit washer/dryer, so there is no public-remarks evidence that community laundry exists on every floor.
+I looked for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor community laundry wording.
+The public remarks only reference in-unit laundry, which does not support a shared laundry facility on every floor.

 Strong building-level evidence that parking exists.
 Across the remarks, many listings mention parking explicitly, including phrases like "1 covered parking stall," "2 parking stalls," "tandem parking," and "open stall."